Appendix A) Chronology and Continuity

 Lurline enchants Oz and the fairy Ozana is

 guard Mt.
-Illuso so that the Mimics can never leave.
+Illuso and ensure that the Mimics can never leave the mountain.
 (Magical Mimics of Oz)—1743

 The Phanfasms team up with the Nomes to enter Oz